dharmafly/noodle/README.md

 Changing the project colourscheme and style
 -------------------------------------------

 Currently, only the default theme is available.
-Once alternate themes are implemented, you can chnage theme by updating the `PROJECT_THEME` variable.
+Once alternate themes are implemented, you can chnage theme by updating the `THEME` variable.

 Formatting your posts
 ====================